Kitchen Garden Vinery project

 Since 2009 the National trust has been securing funding to bring Walter Bankes’ dream Victorian Kitchen Garden back to life.
 Exotic species of orchid, once displayed by the family, are now thriving in the orchid house and the flower garden has been restored to its original design.

 As part of the ongoing restoration of the Kitchen Garden we have now turned our attention to the Vinery.
 The Vinery was an ornamental glasshouse originally constructed by J Weeks and Co in 1879/9.
 It formed the top of the quadrangle with the ornamental show houses but has fallen into disrepair and as a result was taken down a few years ago.
-Since then we have been fundraising for its restoration and are delighted that it will be rebuilt this year with work starting in October 2017.
+Since then we have been fundraising for its restoration and are delighted that we are able to complete the project throughout this year.

 The restoration will feature a new timber frame which uses fixtures and fittings from the original glasshouse.
 It is the most recent of a number of projects and is the next phase in the ongoing work to gradually restore the Kitchen Garden to its appearance in the early years of the 20th century.